t1gu1/VUXTRON-Electron-Element-UI-VueJs-Nuxt-architecture-style/README.md

 You really should go check [Element UI](https://element.eleme.io/#/en-US/component/installation) components.
 A really nice documentation is present with a ton of examples!

+- You can edit all element variables here: `@/assets/scss/element-ui.scss`.
+An external link to these variables is present.

 ### Working directory

 - You should only need to work in `src/renderer/`.